 Hulhumale in the Maldives:

 Hulhumale is all about turquoise beaches that are breathtakingly beautiful, busy streets and beautiful resorts near the beach where you can feel the sea all day long.

 Maafushi in the Maldives:

 Maafushi is one of the biggest islands of Maldives and can be reached from Male through Villingili Ferry Terminal.
 Once you reach Maafushi you can visit popular beaches such as Bikini Beach, Public Beach, Coral Beach and so on, and opt for water sports such as Snorkeling, Scuba Diving.

 Mauritius doesn’t require any visa for Indian National, and hence you are free to enjoy your trip for as many days as you want.
 Mauritius is an utterly beautiful island nation that has numerous places for you to visit.

 Port Louis in Mauritius:

-Port Louis is the Capital of Mauritius and holds the evidence of its Colonialised History With French and English.
-Port Louis has popular Forts, Museums, a Central Market and the secondlargest horce racing course in the world.
+Port Louis is the capital of Mauritius and holds the evidence of its Colonialised History With French and English.
+Port Louis has popular Forts, Museums, a Central Market and the second-largest horse racing course in the world.

 West and Southwest Mauritius: